Invite friends and family to read the obituary and add memories.

 The family extends special thanks to Lehigh Valley / Jefferson Hospital for their compassionate care.

-A viewing will be held Friday, May 1, 2026 from 3:00 – 6:00 p.m. at the Shifler-Parise Funeral Home and Cremation Services, 18 Airport Road, Clifford, PA.
-A funeral service will be conducted at 6:00 p.m. by Rev. Bonnie Resseguie.
-Steve will be buried with military honors at Indiantown Gap National Cemetery, Annville, PA.
+A viewing was held Friday, May 1, 2026 from 3:00 – 6:00 p.m. at the Shifler-Parise Funeral Home and Cremation Services, 18 Airport Road, Clifford, PA.
+A funeral service was conducted at 6:00 p.m. by Rev. Bonnie Resseguie.
+Steve was buried with military honors at Indiantown Gap National Cemetery, Annville, PA.

-In lieu of flowers, donations may be made in Steve’s memory to Griffin Pond Animal Shelter.
+In lieu of flowers, donations were be made in Steve’s memory to Griffin Pond Animal Shelter.

 Semper Fidelis